ckb-next/ckb-next/README.md

 Install the latest version of Xcode from the App Store.
 Then install Qt5 from here: http://www.qt.io/download-open-source/

 Open ckb.pro in Qt Creator.
 You should be prompted to configure the project (the default settings should work).
-Once it's finished loading the project, press `Cmd+B` or select `Edit > Build Project "ckb"` from the menu bar.
+Once it's finished loading the project, press `Cmd+B` or select `Build > Build Project "ckb"` from the menu bar.
 The binaries should be placed in a newly-created `bin` directory assuming they compile successfully.
 Exit Qt Creator.

 **Note:** The project is intended to compile on OSX Yosemite.
 If you're running an earlier version, open the `.pro` files and find the `QMAKE_MAC_SDK` lines.
 Edit them from `macosx10.10` to your OSX version, e.g. `macosx10.9` for Mavericks.